yochaigal/cairn/wip/2e/core-rules.md

 ## Saves

 - A save is a roll to avoid bad outcomes from risky choices and circumstances.
-- PCs roll a d20 and compare the results to an appropriate ability score.
-If they roll equal to or under that ability score, they pass.
+- PCs roll a d20 and compare the results to an appropriate attribute.
+If they roll equal to or under that attribute, they pass.
 Otherwise, they fail.
 - A 1 is always a success, and a 20 is always a failure.

 ## Healing & Recovery

 - Resting for a few moments and having a drink of water restores lost HP but leaves the party exposed.
-- Ability loss (see **Critical Damage**) can usually be restored with a week's rest, facilitated by a healer or other appropriate source of expertise.
+- Attribute loss (see **Critical Damage**) can usually be restored with a week's rest, facilitated by a healer or other appropriate source of expertise.
 - Some healing services are free, while magical or more expedient means of recovery may come at a cost.

 ## Deprivation & Fatigue
-- A PC **deprived** of a crucial need (such as food or rest) is unable to recover HP or ability scores.
+- A PC **deprived** of a crucial need (such as food or rest) is unable to recover HP or Attributes.
 - Anyone deprived for more than a day adds **Fatigue** to their inventory, one for each day.
 Each Fatigue occupies one slot and lasts until they are able to recuperate (such as a full night's rest in a safe spot).
 - PCs can also gain **Fatigue** by **casting spells**, or through events in the fiction.